ThoughtWorks-SEA/developer-training/docs/backend/postgresql/sequelize-crud.md

 In the example, we will add an unique index to the `name` field.
 Let's restart your application with the codes above to create 2 pokemons named `pikachu` with differrent `id`.
 What do you find?
 1. Next, we explore [field validation](backend/postgresql/sequelize-basics?id=sequelize-validation) done by Sequelize.

-## (WIP ?)
-Read
+## Read

-The returned result will be similar to what was displayed when we created the record.
-It is an instance of Sequelize Model.
+The returned result will be an array of Sequelize Model instances.

-### (WIP ?)
-FindAll
+### FindAll

 `findAll()` is the the main way we query the database with sequelize.
 The first parameter of find is a **options** object.
 Refer to the [API Reference](https://sequelize.org/master/class/lib/model.js~Model.html#static-method-findAll) for the list of supported options.
 If an empty object is passed or nothing is passed, then it will return all records.